 He was spot on.
-In fact, I just shared my first video fail from 2016 on YouTube, so subscribers of my channel could learn from it and see that everyone starts with humble beginnings.
+In fact, I just shared my first video fail from 2016, so subscribers of my channel could learn from it and see that everyone starts with humble beginnings.
 Some quick tips if you’re on your own:

 Tips for how to create a marketing video on your own

 - Embrace the imperfection (learn and build from your past videos)

 - Block out at least an hour (you’ll definitely have multiple takes)

 - Speak slowly and clearly (you want people to understand you)

 - Keep your eye on the prize (these videos will help build your business)

 Step 4: Upload your video content (or go live!)

 Once you’ve recorded and edited, you are ready to upload your video content.
 It’s important to note that you won’t need to edit or upload your videos if you are filming a live stream.

 Tips for live streaming